babe-and-spencer-enterprises/base-comfyui-node/README.md

 ## 🚀 Features

 - Upload any image from a ComfyUI workflow to your BASE account
-- Optionally specify a folder to organize uploads
+- Optionally specify a folder ID to organize uploads
 - Secure uploads via personal API key
 - Streamlines creative workflow between ComfyUI and BASE